 - Reduced response of T cells (a type of white blood cells) to specific infectious agents

-Literature on ME/CFS (by different names) dates back to the 1700s.
+Literature on this illness (by different names) dates back to the 1700s.
 Through the centuries, it's been falsely attributed to various causes and is only now beginning to be better understood by medical science.
-ME/CFS still goes by many names, including "chronic fatigue and immune dysfunction syndrome" (CFIDS), and "myalgic encephalopathy" or "myalgic encephalomyelitis" (ME).
-Currently, a name change advisory board is working to have the condition officially known as ME/CFS.
-The call for a name change is rooted in the belief held by some patients and medical workers that the name chronic fatigue syndrome itself trivializes the condition and contributes to continued misunderstanding of it.
+ME/CFS still goes by many names, including "chronic fatigue and immune dysfunction syndrome" (CFIDS), and "myalgic encephalomyelitis" (ME).
+Many patients and medical workers want to change the name, believing that the name "chronic fatigue syndrome" itself trivializes the condition and contributes to continued misunderstanding of it.

-Symptoms of ME/CFS and their intensity vary from person to person.
+Symptoms and their intensity vary from person to person.

 Common symptoms include:

 - Sudden severe fatigue, especially following a flu-like illness